newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 # Epilogue

 I initially wanted to write several anecdotes but got carried away with AI images generation and this one took me a **lot** longer than expected.
-If that type of content pleases you, feel free to let me know, as we Crimson Foes have many other to tell.
+If that type of content pleases you, feel free to let me know, as we Crimson Foes have many other tales to tell.